-Schaeffler India inaugurates vocational training center at Hosur to support skill development
+Schaeffler India inaugurates vocational training centre at Hosur to support skill development

 Schaeffler Technical Enhancement Programme (STEP), an initiative under HOPE